 The last decade has seen an explosion in the number, type, and effectiveness of immunotherapies.

 There are five primary types of immunotherapy currently in use at Fred Hutch:

 1. Blood and marrow transplants

 2. CAR T-cell therapies

 In many cases, these therapies are used in combination to attack cancer on multiple fronts.

 Immunotherapy is not yet as widely used as surgery, chemotherapy and radiation therapy.
 However, immunotherapies have been approved to treat people with many types of cancer.
 To learn about immunotherapies that may be used to treat your cancer, ask your provider and care team.

-Many of the world’s immunotherapy experts are based at SCCA.
-We are leaders in turning scientific discovery into exciting new treatments that are changing the way cancer is treated.
+Many of the world’s immunotherapy experts are based at Fred Hutch.
+We are leaders in turning scientific discovery into exciting new treatments that are changing the way we fight cancer.
 Our groundbreaking research is the foundation for many of the FDA-approved immunotherapies used across the country today.

-Through our unique alliance with Fred Hutch, Seattle Children’s and UW Medicine, we are able to bring our knowledge from the lab to the bedside, giving SCCA patients faster access to exceptional science.
+Through our unique alliance with Seattle Children’s and UW Medicine, we are able to bring our knowledge from the lab to the bedside, giving Fred Hutch patients faster access to exceptional science.